yiisoft/yii2-httpclient/docs/guide/basic-usage.md

 ```

 > Tip: you may even specify your own classes for the request and response objects to facilitate
-  some extra functionality you need, using 'class' key in configuration array.
+  some extra functionality you need, using '__class' key in configuration array.

 ## Working with headers